justjavac/dvm/README.md

 **How can this issue be fixed?**

-You can install unzip via `brew install unzip` on MacOS or `apt-get install unzip -y` on Linux.
+You can install unzip via `brew install unzip` on MacOS or `apt-get install unzip -y` on Linux(Ubuntu,Debian,Deepin).

 ## License